 FNQ Regional Disability Council

-I was appointed as the Chair of the FNQ Regional Disability Council, making me also a member of the Disability Council of Queensland (DCQ).
+In 2004 I was appointed as the Chair of the FNQ Regional Disability Council, making me also a member of the Disability Council of Queensland (DCQ).
 Appointed by then Minister Warren Pitt, I met many great friends during my time on our local disability council, including Suzy O’Reilly and Doug Robbins.
 I also worked with Elsie Butler, the wife of Bill Butler, my former colleague at the Public Trustee.
 They were both great advocates as well as parents of a child with Down Syndrome.

 Doug and Suzy